ashwath6105/metacrafters-intermediate-module-1/README.md

     }
 }
 ```

 To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set to "0.8.0" (or another compatible version), and then click on the "Compile project.sol" button.
+Make sure the "Compiler" option is set to "0.8.18" (or another compatible version), and then click on the "Compile functions_&_errors.sol" button.

 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Select the "project" contract from the dropdown menu, and then click on the "Deploy" button.
+Select the "functions_&_errors" contract from the dropdown menu, and then click on the "Deploy" button.

 Confirm Contract Deployment: Once the deployment is successful, you will receive a transaction hash that represents the contract deployment transaction.
 You can use an Ethereum block explorer like Etherscan to search for the contract address associated with that transaction hash.
 This confirms that the contract is deployed on the Ethereum network.